 What most struck us during our visit in Fassa Valley is the strong Ladin tradition which does not go out of fashion here and rather, it appears to have increased with the passing of time.

 Having a chat with the locals is surely the best way to learn more about this culture, including the Ladin language.
-We got to know the family that manages the Active Olympic Hotel in Vigo di Fassa and we hosted at the family’s baita, at 2300 meters above sea level, in the locality named Regola (in the area of San Pellegrino pass).
+We got to know the family that manages the Olympic Spa Hotel in Vigo di Fassa and we hosted at the family’s baita, at 2300 meters above sea level, in the locality named Regola (in the area of San Pellegrino pass).

 A rich and local lunch be kept waiting for us: chopping board of cold cuts, cheese, homemade bread (fennel taste), potatoes, vegetables and some good red wine, of course.
 Between a mountain song and another, we spent some time with the family, laughing and joking as acquaintances of long standing.
 It is in these hours passed with this company that we discover the strengths of the Ladin culture: the hospitality and kindness of its people.

 The following evening, after a dinner of yak meat, we are pleased to be guests at the Tramont hut (near Pozza di Fassa) by the same family that owns Hotel Ladinia.
 With a torchlight we reached up the hut where we found Martina (head of Educational Services of the Ladin Museum) who, from a balcony, began to tell tales and stories of the past, in a language unknown to us, the Ladino (all the stories will then be translated into Italian for obvious reasons) and accompanied by the background music of the accordion.

 Before the coming of the Internet and the television, the inhabitants of Fassa Valley used to spend evenings in this way, with the whole family gathered around the fireplace, telling stories and legends of the valley.